6 Easy Ways to Improve Punch Lists

 A Better Way to Finish a Construction Punch List with Software

-With so many small fixes to address, especially in large projects, most construction companies have started using dedicated software to help them efficiently manage their punch lists and distribute work accordingly.
-Construction software that enables punch list to be completed in real time on mobile devices allows companies—such as JP Cullen—to execute and close out projects with unparalleled efficiency.
+With so many small fixes to address, especially in large projects, most companies have started using dedicated software to help them efficiently manage their construction punch lists and distribute work accordingly.
+Software that enables a construction punch list to be completed in real time on mobile devices allows companies—such as JP Cullen—to execute and close out projects with unparalleled efficiency.
 In fact, software allows contractors and owners in commercial, heavy civil and other industries to collaborate, collect and share project information from any desktop or mobile device through the entire project lifecycle.

 A typical punch list template could be created in an Excel spreadsheet and look like this:

 However, this template does not offer flexibility for tracking and collaboration.
 Instead, using a mobile punch list app, teams can track and collaborate on tasks throughout the entire construction process facilitating a more efficient closeout.